 Class changes made after the freeze date

-Financial aid will not be adjusted if classes are added or dropped after the freeze date (unless the Return of Title IV Funds policy applies).
-Therefore, if changes are made after September 10, 2018 and the student’s completed FAFSA results are on file, the student’s financial aid awards will not be recalculated.
+If you add or drop classes after the freeze date, financial aid is not adjusted unless the Return of Title IV Funds policy applies.
+Therefore, if you make changes after January 29, 2024, and your completed FAFSA® results are on file, your financial aid awards will not be recalculated.
 This includes adding modular classes, or any classes that start later in the semester.
-Therefore, if the student should add classes after September 10, 2018, the student could end up with a smaller refund or owing money to the College.
+If you add classes after January 29, 2024, you may have a smaller refund or owe money to the College.

 First Day of Classes